Developer docs / Secrets & BYOK

 Provider catalog

-The platform maintains a catalog of well-known providers at config/secrets_providers.php.
+The platform maintains an internal catalog of well-known providers.
 Each entry knows its display name, icon, "get a key" URL, validation regex, supported model aliases, and whether it has an SDK helper.
 The setup page reads the catalog to render paste forms; the gateway reads it to resolve calls.

 Provider catalog — what an operator's [[secret]] can declare: